What does left hand itches means?

 According to a survey by ResearchForGood, 52% of Americans put their faith in superstitions while only 22% believe they are silly.

-Ask a doctor the same thing, and he will tell you that itchy palms can be a symptom of –
+According to doctors, itchy palms can be a symptom of –

 - Hand eczema